manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 | ------------------ | -------------------- |
 | name               | yes - where recorded |

 If the managing entity assigns names to protected areas, they should be included.
 Providing a recognisable name helps users refer to each area via a common name, rather than relying on IDs alone.

-This can also be useful to relate protections to other information the uses names as a common identifier such as management plans that commonly refer to protected areas by name.
+This can also assist in linking protections to other sources of information that rely on names as common identifiers, such as management plans that refer to protected areas by name.

 <br>